HenrikBengtsson/ACNE/cran-comments.md

-# CRAN submission R.filesets 2.7.0
+# CRAN submission ACNE 0.8.0
 on 2015-02-23

 Changes related to R/CRAN updates: